JangSeongwon/MURM/README.md

 -RL: Give action with POS

 --------------------------
-Env1: Single-view task with detail needed to solve
+Env1: Single-view task with details needed to solved
+      - 9 Boxes as goals

-Env2: Multi-view task (100%)
+Env2: Multi-view task
+      - Similar to Env1 but global-view is hindered with an obstacle close to boxes of goals

 --------------------------